prabhuignoto/newsquirrel/README.md

 ```

 ### Built With

-The Newsquirrel is powered by some of the best in class tools and frameworks
+Newsquirrel is powered by some of the best in class tools and frameworks

 * [React](https://github.com/facebook/react) - JavaScript library for building user interfaces.
 * [Typescript](https://github.com/Microsoft/TypeScript) - Typings System.
 * [Emotion](https://github.com/emotion-js/emotion) - The Next Generation of CSS-in-JS
 * [Apollo](https://www.apollographql.com/) - Build a universal GraphQL API on top of your existing REST APIs